tmkhwana/Celestial-Adventures/README.md

 # Celestial-Adventures
 A 2D adventure game.
-For fun :)
+For fun, lol. :)